 Pre-Application FAQs Answer

-What are the pre-requisites for the program?
+Are there pre-requisites for the program?

 The Master of Public Health does not have any course pre-requisites that students must complete before enrolling in the program.
 However, to be considered for admission applicants must: